-Over the weekend I was watching a tv discussion programme.
+Over the weekend I was watching a discussion on tv.
 It started off as a discussion about whether countries could get involved with matters in a different country.
 It was a fascinating discussion, with very different view points.
 They are were all trying to get heard.
 At one point, one of the speakers pointed it out that this discussion was actually about women’s rights.

 And then I suddenly realised what had been disturbing me throughout the discussion.